tehmistim/notesapp/readme.md

 # Credits

-Brad Traversy @ Traversy Media
+Teaching by DevMountain/BrightPaths Instructors and TA and Brad Traversy @ Traversy Media

 After 4 hours of courses he teaches on Udemy I followed one of his projects to create this alongside the video tutorial.